When is the Indy 500? Start time, TV, stream info, schedules - NBC Sports

 The 104th Indianapolis 500 will mark the first time the Greatest Spectacle in Racing will be held outside of May, and “When is the Indy 500?” is one of many questions about Indianapolis Motor Speedway’s signature race.

 The green flag will drop on the 2020 Indy 500 at 2:30 p.m.
-ET (coverage begins at 1 p.m. on NBC) on Aug.
-23, nearly three months after its originally scheduled date.
+ET (coverage begins at 1 p.m. on NBC) Sunday, nearly three months after its originally scheduled date.

 All associated concerts and the 500 Festival Parade in downtown Indianapolis have been canceled, and the race will be run without fans for the first time in its history.